PeterScott/netstring-c/README.md

       do_something(str, len);
     }

-We can replace the comma with a null terminator when reading:
+We can replace the comma with a null terminator when reading (zero copy):

     while(netstring_read(&base, &size, &str, &len) == 0) {
       str[len] = 0;